it27427/react-job/README.md

 # React Jobs Project

-This is the jobs listing project using React-18
+This is the jobs listing project using React-18 and Tailwind CSS

 <img src="public/screen.png" />